War is hell.

 So, What’s The Play Call?

 Unite.
 There’s never been a better time for the body of Christ to unify.
-Just as ISIS celebrates Trump as their new recruiting tool, disagreement and unforgiveness in the church are applauded by the devil, and used as a tool to keep us ignorant of his schemes.
+Just as ISIS celebrates Trump as their new recruiting tool, disagreement, unforgiveness, and racism in the church are applauded by the devil, and used as a tool to keep us ignorant of his schemes (2 Corinthians 2:11).

 It’s time to develop one unified voice on the substantive concerns within the church.
 What does the Word of God say?
 Have you surrendered your understanding to the Holy Spirit so that He can show you the way?
 Is your personal agenda or bias submitted to God?
 Do you encourage others, in love, to know the truth?